jasonstolaruk/CurryMUD/README.md

 * Players can create their own ad-hoc channels. :busts_in_silhouette:
 * Free-form emotes and built-in emotes may be used in "tells" and channel communications. :clap:
 * Functionality enabling one-on-one communication between players and administrators. :speech_balloon:
-* Gods.
-An origin myth describing the creation of the universe. :godmode:
-* An in-game calendar. :calendar:
 * Weight and encumbrance. :chart_with_downwards_trend:
 * Volume and container capacity. :school_satchel:
 * Vessels for containing liquids.
 Vessels may be filled and emptied. :wine_glass: